-Florida Airport Gunman Makes First Court Appearance
+Airport Gunman Makes First Court Appearance

 “During the interview, Mr. Santiago appeared agitated and incoherent, and made disjointed statements,” Agent Marlin Ritzman of Anchorage said in a statement.

 Santiago’s newborn child was with him at the time.
-He had a firearm in his vehicle, which was confiscated by law enforcement.
+Law enforcement confiscated the firearm Santiago had in his vehicle.

 Once the FBI turned Santiago over to local police in Alaska, he was taken to a medical facility for a psychiatric evaluation.

-Anchorage Police Chief Chris Tolley claimed, however, that during the November encounter Santiago had expressed “terroristic [sic] thoughts and believed he was being influenced by ISIS,” the terrorist group.
+Anchorage Police Chief Chris Tolley claimed, however, that during the November encounter Santiago had expressed “terroristic [sic] thoughts and believed he was being influenced by ISIS,” an abbreviation for the Islamic State terrorist group.

 The U.S. Attorney for the District of Alaska said that Santiago was not adjudicated as mentally ill, and that he was consequently not prohibited from retaking possession of the gun under federal law.